 Once structured data has been applied to the products in your shop, search engines can crawl the product name, product description, price, and stock availability status, as shown below:

-In structured data, the "name" and "description" are the product name and product description that you have entered in the product setting.
+In structured data, the "name" and "description" are the product name and product description that you have entered in the product settings.
 However, the title and description you set in the "Search Engine Optimisation" setting will still be the title and introduction in search results.

 Please note: structured data allows search engines to read pages' information.
 However, Google cannot guarantee that the structured data will appear in search results.
 Google shows dynamic search results to provide users with the best search experience.
 However, the search results can be affected by many factors, including users' search history, location, and device type.